fbpx

 “What are you grateful for today?”

-More recently, Laura and a group of friends launched “The Big Gratitude Project” with the support of The Pollination Project.
-Working with 19 Gratitude Ambassadors in 10 states, the group is sending cheery yellow locker boxes that ask people “What are you grateful for today?”
-People are encouraged to slip a note in the box, which serves as a visual reminder to think from a lens of gratitude.
+Inspired by Laura’s dream and a recognition of how much the world needs more happiness right now, they have launched “The Big Gratitude Project” with the support of an Impact Grant from The Pollination Project.
+Working with 19 Gratitude Ambassadors in 10 states, the group sent cheery yellow locker boxes to people that asked, “What are you grateful for today?”
+People were encouraged to slip a note in the box, which serves as a visual reminder to look through a lens of gratitude.

 Support the changemakers.